Mahmoud-Rehan/alx-system_engineering-devops/0x00-shell_basics/README.md

 Move the file betty from /tmp/ to /tmp/my first directory
 Delete the file betty
 Delete the directory my first directory
 Script that changes the working directory to the previous one
+List files